Have you started dreading your daily workouts?

 AFTER WORKOUT: Aim to stretch after each workout and follow my post-workout tips.

-DISCLAIMER: The Workout Of The Week and Workout Videos are my favourite workouts from my own routine, and they are what works for me.
+DISCLAIMER: The Workout Of The Week is based on what works for me.
 Ensure that you have medical clearance before exercising, use these workouts only as a guide and do not exceed your body’s own capabilities.